NetApp/ez-rancher/README.md

 * If using DHCP, the `rancher_server_url` will be automatically overridden to **\<ip address of first node>.nip.io**.
 This is done in order to provide a hostname to access the rancher service for bootstrapping.

 ## Getting Started
-For tfvars config file examples, refer to [tfvars examples](docs/TfvarsExamples.md)
+For tfvars config file examples, refer to [tfvars examples](rancher.tfvars.example)

-`terraform apply` will create a `deliverables/` directory to save things like the kubeconfig, ssh keys, etc
+`terraform apply` will create a `deliverables/` directory to save things like the kubeconfig, tfstate, etc

 #### Terraform CLI
 ```bash